samtools/hts-specs/htsget.md

 `samples`
 _optional_
 </td><td>
 A comma separated list of samples to include, default: all.
-For VCF responses, this selects a subset of columns from a multi-sample VCF dataset.
+For VCF responses, this selects a subset of columns from a multi-sample VCF dataset; the order of response columns is unspecified, and in particular, needs not match the order of this requested list.

 The server SHOULD respond with an `InvalidInput` error if a nonexistent `sample` is listed.
 </td></tr>